Rob Buchanan, MPP

 Prior to joining HMA, Rob was program director for performance incentives at Mass General Brigham, Massachusetts’ largest integrated healthcare delivery system.
 He administered value-based financial incentives across payers.

-During Rob’s tenure with the Massachusetts Medicaid program, he managed key financial components of the Commonwealth’s 2006 health reform effort.
-As budget director for acute, ambulatory care and behavioral health, he played a key role in developing federal reimbursement strategies and hospital payment methodologies.
+During Rob’s tenure with the Massachusetts Medicaid program, he managed key financial components of the Commonwealth’s health reform effort.
+As budget director, he developed federal financing strategies and hospital payment methodologies.

 Rob also served on the Board of Trustees for Cambridge Health Alliance, a safety net hospital system that serves multiple Boston-area communities.
 He served as chairperson of several board committees and provided board-level leadership and guidance on development of the organization’s five-year strategic plan.